 - Remember the representative’s name.
 If you forget, casually refer to their name tag.

 - Smile and be polite.
 Enthusiasm is important.

 - Dress nicely.
+You are making your first impression.
 A suit is not required but ratty jeans will not make the right impression.

 - Turn your cell phone off.